shaitorten/Molecular_Fluorescence_Lab/README.md

-# Fluorescence Spectroscopy and Image Analysis
+# Characterization of the Beer-Lambert Law in Molecular Fluorescence

 This repository contains a Python-based physical chemistry/optics data analysis tool designed to process and analyze the emission spectra of organic fluorophores (Fluorescein, Rhodamine 6G, and Rhodamine B).